Learn something new every day

 A skin care specialist, also known as an esthetician, is a person who provides skin care to clients.
-The job requires that the skin care specialist use a variety of products and techniques to improve and maintain the health and appearance of each client.
+The job requires that this specialist use a variety of products and techniques to improve and maintain the health and appearance of each client.
 He or she must attend an accredited cosmetology school in order to become a licensed esthetician.

 Skin care specialists teach their clients how to properly clean and moisturize their faces.
 Estheticians perform facials, chemical peels, and extract blackheads from the skin.
 They provide instruction on how to apply makeup effectively and remove excess hair.
-A skin care specialist often provides facial massages as well.
+A person in this position often provides facial massages as well.

 Those who decide to become skin care specialists will work with the public on a daily basis.
 As a result, estheticians should demonstrate a sincere interest in the well-being of their clients.
 They must set their clients at ease so that clients feel comfortable about receiving treatments that may be somewhat painful, such as hair waxing.